Advisory Board

 Chicago, IL 60661

-The Society of Naval Architects and Marine Engineers, Great Lakes and Great Rivers Section
+The Society of Naval Architects and Marine Engineers

-Society of Naval Architects and Marine Engineers
+Section President, Great Lakes and Great Rivers Section ,Society of Naval Architects and Marine Engineers

-The Chairman of the American Great Lakes Ports Association
+The American Great Lakes Ports Association

-President, American Great Lakes Ports Association
+Chairman, American Great Lakes Ports Association

-The US Coast Guard, Ninth District
+The US Coast Guard

 Commander Scott Anderson